About

 UKB-PPP

-In 2020, while leading the Translational Genetics group at Biogen in Cambridge, MA, Chris conceptualized, founded and led the UK Biobank Pharma Proteomics Project (UKB-PPP).
+In 2020, while leading the Translational Genetics group at Biogen in Cambridge, MA, Chris conceptualized, co-founded and chaired the UK Biobank Pharma Proteomics Project (UKB-PPP).
 UKB-PPP raised over $20M across 13 companies, funding the world's largest study of circulating biomarkers (2,900 proteins across 55,000 people).
-Chris was senior corresponding author of the consortium's flagship Nature paper, cited over 900 times in 18 months.
+Chris was senior corresponding author of the consortium's flagship Nature paper, cited over1,800 times since 2023.

-In 2020, while leading the Translational Genetics group at Biogen in Cambridge, MA, Chris conceptualized, founded and led the UK Biobank Pharma Proteomics Project (UKB-PPP).
+In 2020, while leading the Translational Genetics group at Biogen in Cambridge, MA, Chris conceptualized, co-founded and chaired the UK Biobank Pharma Proteomics Project (UKB-PPP).
 UKB-PPP raised over $20M across 13 companies, funding the world's largest study of circulating biomarkers (2,900 proteins across 55,000 people).
-Chris was senior corresponding author of the consortium's flagship Nature paper, cited over 900 times in 18 months.
+Chris was senior corresponding author of the consortium's flagship Nature paper, cited over1,800 times since 2023.

 UKB-PPP, PHase 2 (N=600,000)